h15200/notes/go.md

 ### defer

 - a defer statement will defer the execution of a function until the surrounding function returns
-- the call's arguments are evaluated immediately, but the execution is held off untilthe surrounding function is done
+- the call's arguments are evaluated immediately, but the execution is held off until the surrounding function is done

 ```
 func randomReturn() string {